,

 Additionally, WSL2 is built with a new architecture that delivers features that make it an amazing way to run a Linux environment in Windows.
 It has a performance boost and full system call compatibility, making it a great option for those who need to run Linux-based applications on Windows.

-Overall, installing WSL on Windows 11 can provide users with access to a wide range of Linux-based tools and software without switching to a Linux-based operating system.
+Overall, installing WSL on Windows 11 can provide users access to a wide range of Linux-based tools and software without switching to a Linux-based operating system.

 When you’re you’ve enabled WSL on Windows 11, follow the steps below: